 Trends in juvenile crime

-Integrated description and interpretation of various facts and patterns for a broad and nuanced understanding of trends in juvenile crime.
-Last updated: September 2024
+Integrated description and interpretation of various facts and patterns of trends in juvenile crime.
+Last updated: October 2025.

 Read more